rdntech14/RESTWebServiceJar/README.md

 Rest Service Jar to run locally
 =====

-This is rest service jar that can be used to send GET, PUT or POST request.
+This is a rest service jar that can be executed locally to test GET, PUT or POST etc request.

 Download and Run following command